 Our infrastructure focus varies from year to year, but includes a wide range of sectors, all of which underpin successful urban development, including but not limited to: Transport, Utilities, Education, Health, Community Facilities, Public Realm, and Housing.
 Our priority is on city scale infrastructure, and its relationship with development, although we also consider national infrastructure projects where there is a significant impact on real estate and urban development in UK towns and cities.

-Our current programme focuses on two main themes:
+Our programme this year will focus on two main cross cutting themes:

-- Major infrastructure investment projects and their relationship with regeneration and development
+- Major infrastructure investment projects and the relationship with regeneration and development

 - City scale infrastructure investment and innovation to stimulate economic growth and development.